eoscostarica/guide.eoscostarica.io/docs/community-resources/eosio-networks.md

 * * *

-- [BOSCore](https://boscore.io/): A high-speed blockchain and low finality for business and enterprises looking to implement parallel computing and IBC.

-* * *

 - [EOS FORCE](https://medium.com/@forceusa.io/eos-vs-eos-force-what-are-the-differences-5382242f4217): Is a high-performance multi-chain structured blockchain network, with the main chain developed by EOSForce team based on the open-sourced EOSIO.

 <figure class="video_container">